 A study from the Consumer Financial Protection Bureau found that class actions provide a more effective means than individual suits or arbitration for consumers to challenge questionable corporate practices.
 They have provided at least 160 million class members with settlements totaling $2.7 billion in cash, in-kind relief, and attorney fees and expenses over the five years studied.
 Furthermore, the study showed that class actions push companies to alter abusive actions.

 Many contracts now prohibit consumers, employees, and patients from pursuing class actions.
 These contracts often also include a mandatory binding arbitration clause (see also Pre-Dispute Mandatory Binding Arbitration).
 As a result, many contracts require all disputes to be settled by arbitration on an individual basis.
 The U.S. Supreme Court has affirmed that the Federal Arbitration Act favors arbitration over litigation.
 It has also said that the act preempts state laws.
 Unless federal law changes, states cannot provide more remedies for consumers no matter how unfair the results (see also Consumer Protection Regulation).

 PRIVATE ENFORCEMENT OF LEGAL RIGHTS: Policy

 Access to the legal system

-The courts, not legislatures, should decide whether lawsuits are frivolous, and should dispose of cases that lack merit before either party incurs significant expense.
+Courts, not legislatures, should decide whether lawsuits are frivolous.
+They should do so before either party incurs significant expense.

 Damages in civil proceedings

-Courts and juries should determine damage awards free from all forms of age bias, including devaluation of the quality of an older person’s life or the value of his or her nonremunerative activities.
+Courts and juries should determine damage awards free from all forms of age bias.